 Enhance your health: Nourish the qi and strengthen the spleen organ system.
 Foods that are good include glutinous rice, sweet potato, barley, mushroom, dates, honey, chicken and beef.
 Avoid overexertion that could disrupt the qi; engage in gentle exercises like brisk walking and tai chi.

-Characteristics: Dry mouth and throat, warm, feverish palms and soles, skinny appearance, always thirsty and prefers cold drinks, dislikes hot and humid climate.
-These individuals can be more impatient extroverts with a bubbly character.
+Characteristics: Dry mouth and throat, warm, feverish palms and soles, skinny appearance, always thirsty and prefers cold drinks, dislikes hot and humid climates.
+These individuals can be more impatient extroverts with bubbly personalities.